 Chart of Accounts (COA)

-The Chart of Accounts (COA) is the set of tables that define the codes and coding structures within Kuali Financials, including attributes such as accounts, organizations, and object codes.
-The COA exists primarily to support and validate entries into the General Ledger (GL).
-For example, transactions cannot be applied to an account in the GL unless that account exists in the COA.
+The Chart of Accounts (COA) is the set of tables that define the codes and coding structures within Kuali Financials, including attributes such as charts, organizations, accounts and object codes.
+The COA exists to support and validate entries into the General Ledger (GL).
 The account and other COA attributes are associated with additional attributes, such as the fund group or organization associated with an account, or the object level that is associated with an object code.
 Defining these attributes and their various relationships is how the financial structure of an institution is defined.
 By leveraging the COA, your institution can organize its information to support activities such as document routing, management of internal controls, and internal and external reporting.

 Contracts & Grants (CG)

-The Contracts & Grants module provides minimal Contracts & Grants tables to support Proposals and Awards.
-The data in these tables supports Contracts & Grants Billing.
+The Contracts & Grants module contains minimal tables for supporting Proposals, Awards and Contracts & Grants Billing.

 Effort Certification (EC)

-The Effort Certification module uses a batch process to automate the creation of effort certification reports (also referred to as effort reports).
-These reports certify the percentage of effort an employee worked on a particular project.
-Each employee identified as being funded by or cost-shared on a sponsored agreement has an effort certification report generated by a batch process.
-Each report routes for approval and may be modified to correct the distribution of effort.
-After being fully approved, an effort certification report generates Salary Expense Transfer documents to align the Labor Ledger and General Ledger with the newly certified effort.
-The fully-approved effort certification report serves as a permanent record detailing the distribution of effort for an employee for a given period.
+The Effort Certification module automates the creation of Effort Certification documents.
+The documents are used to certify the percentage of effort an employee funded by or cost-shared on a sponsored agreement worked on a particular project.
+Effort Certification documents route for approval and may be modified to correct the distribution of effort.
+When the document is fully approved, a Salary Expense Transfer is created to align the Labor Ledger and General Ledger with the newly certified effort.

 Financial Processing (FP)